frc3512/LiveGrapher/README.md

 ## Issue backlog

+* Add CI pipeline that installs Qt 5 and builds LiveGrapher and the host test
+  * Write protocol and CSV export tests?
 * Protocol change from "uint64_t x" to "float x" to support 2D plots
   * Overload with just "float y" will still exist for time-based plots
-* Features
-  * Vertical sync on graph
-* Hardware accelerate QCustomPlot
-* Data tab: allow saving subset of data in window to CSV
+* Upgrade to qcustomplot 2?